Any Misdemeanor or Any Felony! Fill in the contact form and get help with your case.

 Hiring A Texas Criminal Defense Lawyer

-You should first make sure to gather paperwork stating what the charges are against you, any proof that you have that you are innocent, a list of names of people who can testify to your lack of guilt, and a written account of what happened in your own words.
-Take all of this with you when you first meet with the lawyer to ensure that they have everything needed to defend you.
-This will also assist the attorney so that they can give you a straight answer about your chances of winning your case.
+At our appointment you should first bring paperwork stating what the charges are against you.
+Also bring any proof that you have that helps your case, a list of names of people who can testify for you, and a written account of what happened in your own words.
+This will also assist the us to give you a straight answer about your chances of winning your case.

-The next step is then to go over the events with the lawyer.
-They will question you to make sure that you are telling the truth, and to see if there are angles that have not been considered before.
-It is extremely important that you are completely honest with your lawyer and that you do not try and hide anything from them during this process.
-Hiding information will likely backfire later, and will very likely cost you more ways than one in court.
+The next step is then to go over the events with us.
+It is important that you are completely honest with your answers and that you do not try and hide anything during this process.
+Hiding information will usually backfire later, and will very likely cost you in court.

 Be prepared to go over your story, the events that have happened, and everything involved with the case multiple times.
-Your lawyer will tell you when your court date is, what information you need to have with you when you go into the courtroom, and will keep track of any and all documents that have been given to the state as well.
+We and the court will tell you when your court date is, what information you need, and will keep track of any documents that have been given to the state as well.
 DWI cases for example in Austin, your licence can be affected.
 You may need a drivers license lawyer in Austin Tx for that issue.
 We handle those issues as well, such as occupational driver’s licenses.

-Your lawyer will find out if taking a plea agreement is the best bet if you are actually guilty or could have some responsibility in your case.
-If they recommend this they are usually doing so to save you time, money, and other problems.
-Talk with them about what an agreement will actually mean and how much time you can save by agreeing to it before you sign.
-Once you sign, you are bound to the terms of that agreement and will not have a chance to change the way that you have entered your plea or the terms that come along with the plea as well.
+We will find out if a plea agreement is the best direction.
+But only after deciding if you are actually guilty or could have some responsibility in your case.
+We will talk about what an agreement will actually mean and how much risk you can save by agreeing to any plea bargains before you sign.
+Once you sign, you are bound to the terms of that agreement.

 Overall, finding a good lawyer is going to be the best way for you to get ahead of a case that might otherwise ruin your life.
-Texas has some of the best criminal defense lawyers in the nation to meet all of your legal needs.
+Texas has some of the best criminal defense lawyers.
+At our office we are here to meet all of your legal needs.